ThrosturX/naev-multiplayer/README.md

 - Remove the line that registers the server info button
 - Change the label on the connect button to something like "Connect to Favoured"
 - Replace the code that calls `tk.input` with your hard-coded values
+- Change things like the name of the new event and any comments or labels you might want to personalize

 If successful, it might look something like this: